davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/maine/maine.md

   - Atlantic Ocean
   - Canada
   - New Hampshire
-"down the coast": "New Hampshire"
+down the coast: "New Hampshire"
 type: state
 tags:
   - state